We’ve been helping teachers, friends and colleagues use Twitter for some years now. Twitter is an incredibly valuable resource for Teachers

 We talked above about having multiple Twitter identities.
 A related discussion, on Twitter: What do you do if a student you teach follows your Twitter account?

-One very important safeguarding point to mention here: person1 can only send private “Direct” messages to person2 if person2 ‘follows’ them.
+One very important safeguarding point to mention here: by default, person1 can only send private “Direct” messages to person2 if person2 ‘follows’ them.

 Therefore if a student does ‘follow’ you, it is not advisable to follow them back.
-If you don’t follow them, then there is no way there could be any hidden Direct Messages between you.
+If you don’t follow them, then there is no easy way there could be any hidden Direct Messages between you.
+(This isn’t the full story: to be safe, do read the full Twitter Direct Message FAQs)

 Stay safe, sane, and sensible